 Arizona Art Therapy Masters Programs Online

 Online art therapy masters programs combine the practice of visual arts with the study of psychotherapy.
-They focus on training students through best practices to help people with mental health issues use art to communicate and work through problems.
+A Masters in Art Therapy online focuses on training students through best practices to help people with mental health issues use art to communicate and work through problems.

 Students in art therapy programs are trained to develop evidence-based clinical skills, to use top art therapy theories fluently, and to employ social skills in many cultures and environments.
 Students receiving an art therapy education are also expected to stay abreast of developing art technologies and different types of media emerging in the art world.